gdutreix/neighborhoodmapproject/README.md

 ## How To Run This Project

-Open the index.html file in your favorite browser to run
+Clone the repo or download from github and open the index.html file to run.

 ## How do I use this?